shishirui/svn_php_check_hook/README.md

 ### Features

 1. Check php syntax errors.
-1. Check commit message can not be empth and the length must be greater than 10.
+1. Check commit message can not be empty and the length must be greater than 10.
 1. Check file encoding must be `UTF-8`.

 ### Installation